It’s our great pleasure to announce the winners of the inaugural Overland Story Wine Prize.

 Overland is seeking fiction from new and emerging writers for a special online edition to be guest edited by editor and Overland fiction reader, Kate Goldsworthy.
 Kate has worked for Black Inc, Random House, Allen & Unwin and many other publishing houses.

-Overland is celebrating its sixtieth anniversary with two major events at the Melbourne Writers’ Festival.
+Overland is celebrating its sixtieth anniversary at the Melbourne Writers’ Festival.

 Overland is again seeking digital-born poetry, electronic poetry, poetry in programmable media and codeworks: a poetry that isn’t merely published online but one that is informed, shaped or built by the culture and technology of the programmable machine and the network.